Housing Benefit and Council Tax Support

 Please note that if you are claiming Council Tax Support only, you can upload the evidence required in support of your claim at the point that you submit the claim online.
 If you are claiming Housing Benefit, we will need to verify the original documents, so please do not submit the evidence required in support of your claim online.
 You will need to make alternative arrangements to supply us with them.

 We aim to process your claim as quickly as possible.
-Our target is to clear claims within 15 days.
 The quicker you provide all the information we need, the quicker you'll receive your money.

 Backdating Housing Benefit or Council Tax Support claims